 - Schedule a time to meet the corresponding families during their family safaris time in Tanzania.

 - Facilitate various cultural visits during family safaris to different tribes to get a sense of the unique diversity of Tanzania’s ethnic groups and their remarkable harmony with one another.

 - Arrange a field talk with researchers from either – The Frankfurt Zoological Society, the Cheetah Watch, the Serengeti Elephant Project, or the Serengeti Lion Project.

 - Guided bush walks in certain locations during family safaris.

 - Provide a unique Maasai experience and other native societies.

 - Children and family members had the opportunity to observe and interact in the morning rituals and activities of a Maasai village, including milking the cattle and assisting the Maasai boys and men to bring goats and cattle out for graze.
-This particular activity has been the highlight for several families as it is a once-in-a-lifetime experience for adults and children alike.
+This particular activity has been the highlight for several family safaris as it is a once-in-a-lifetime experience for adults and children alike.